InPlay Oil Corp. (IPOOF) to Issue Dividend of $0.01 on October 31st

 InPlay Oil Corp.
-(OTCMKTS:IPOOF – Get Free Report) announced a dividend on Wednesday, October 11th, investing.com reports.
+(OTCMKTS:IPOOF – Get Free Report) declared a dividend on Wednesday, October 11th, investing.com reports.
 Investors of record on Monday, October 16th will be given a dividend of 0.011 per share on Tuesday, October 31st.
-This represents a dividend yield of 6.62%.
-The ex-dividend date of this dividend is Friday, October 13th.
+This represents a yield of 6.62%.
+The ex-dividend date is Friday, October 13th.

 InPlay Oil (OTCMKTS:IPOOF – Get Free Report) last issued its quarterly earnings data on Monday, August 14th.
 The company reported $0.04 earnings per share (EPS) for the quarter.
-InPlay Oil had a return on equity of 20.86% and a net margin of 24.15%.
+InPlay Oil had a net margin of 24.15% and a return on equity of 20.86%.
 The business had revenue of $29.60 million during the quarter.

 InPlay Oil Corp. engages in the acquisition, exploration, development, and production of petroleum and natural gas properties in Canada.
 The company produces and sells crude oil, natural gas, and natural gas liquids.
 It also produces light-oil primarily in the Willesden Green area of central Alberta.